You may also like

 The fourth and last aspect of Kahanism’s impact lies in the fact that this discourse can create populism and incitement within society.
 This, in turn, causes a shift toward the right that will impact all political parties, result in exclusionary policies and render slogans of democracy and liberalism void of meaning.
 It will also lead to the exploitation of certain democratic tools and the imposition of right-wing elements on Israeli society.
 Although Kahane himself resented liberal democracy, he, at the same time, used it when it served his agenda, as did his successors.
 The general Israeli political reality has moved far away from liberal democracy, and the space for democracy and citizenship has shrunk and is no longer guaranteed.

 Hence, the impact of the Kahane movement manifests in Israel’s Jewish Nation-State Law, enacted in 2018, in conjunction with the nature of Israel’s occupation and colonial reality and policies implemented within Israel and the occupied Palestinian territories.
 Kahane himself had pointed out that democracy differed from Judaism and that he adhered to Jewish religious law, envisioning that non-Jews could not have the same standing as Jews.
-This theological vision, associated with an understanding and interpretation of Jewish religion from an exclusionary perspective, dates back to the Middle Ages – a concept advocated by Kahane himself, according to several researchers.@m Still, a number of Jewish religious leaders, engaged in Israeli general politics, continue to embrace this discourse to this day.
+This theological vision, associated with an understanding and interpretation of Jewish religion from an exclusionary perspective, dates back to the Middle Ages – a concept advocated by Kahane himself, according to several [email protected] Still, a number of Jewish religious leaders, engaged in Israeli general politics, continue to embrace this discourse to this day.

 Afterman, A., & Afterman, G. (2015).
 Meir Kahane and Contemporary Jewish Theology of Revenge.
 Soundings: An Interdisciplinary Journal, 98(2), 192-217.